-Here’s how to draw a Rubber Duck with his classic shape and bright yellow body.
+Below you’ll find an easy step-by-step tutorial for how to draw a Rubber Duck and a Rubber Duck Coloring Page.
 He could be the beginning to all kinds of fun drawing projects!

 Rubber ducks have been recognized as the classic bathtub toy ever since Ernie, the cheerful Muppet on Sesame Street, first sang the catchy “Rubber Duckie” to his best bath buddy.
 The song actually rose to number 16 on Billboard’s chart of hit tunes!
 Kids have been singing the praises of their water play pals ever since.